slott56/building-skills-oo-design-book/source/craps/craps_game.rst

-..  method:: CrapsGamePointOff.__init__(self, point: Outcome, game: CrapsGame) -> None
+..  method:: CrapsGamePointOn.__init__(self, point: Outcome, game: CrapsGame) -> None

     Saves the given     point value.
     Uses the superclass constructor to save the overall :class:`CrapsGame` object.

-    :param point: the outcome which defines the point set but the current :class:`Throw` instance.
+    :param point: the outcome which defines the point set by the current :class:`Throw` instance.
     :type point: :class: `Outcome`

     :param game: the current CrapsGame instance